StamusNetworks/SELKS/README.rst

 Getting SELKS
 =============

-You can either `build the SELKS ISO <https://github.com/StamusNetworks/SELKS/wiki/Building-SELKS>`_ or download ready to use images on `SELKS download page <https://www.stamus-networks.com/open-source/#selks>`_.
+You can download ready to use images from the `SELKS download page <https://www.stamus-networks.com/open-source/#selks>`_.

 Howto run SELKS
 ===============